KatarinaDraganovCsordas/Simple-projects-JavaScript/Quiz/README.md

 * showScore(): Displays the final score after the last question and changes the "Next" button text to "Play Again."

 * handleNextButton(): Advances to the next question or displays the final score if all questions have been answered.

+3. Event Listeners
+The Next button triggers handleNextButton() to move to the next question or restart the quiz.